A fast approximate column-and-constraint generation method for two-stage robust mixed-integer programs: Introduction

 \section{Introduction}

 Robust optimization \cite{ben2009robust} aims to find solutions of optimization problems that are uncertain with respect to realizations of some problem parameters within a given uncertainty set.
-In \emph{two-stage robust optimization problems}~\cite{YANIKOGLU2019799}, some decisions \emph{(here-and-now decisions)} have to be made before information about the uncertain parameters is revealed, but other decisions \emph{(wait-and-see decisions)} can be postponed until some or even all information is available.
-In this work, we consider two-stage robust mixed-integer programs with uncertainty sets consisting of finitely many scenarios.
+In \emph{two-stage robust optimization problems}, some decisions \emph{(here-and-now decisions)} have to be made before information about the uncertain parameters is revealed, but other decisions \emph{(wait-and-see decisions)} can be postponed until some or even all information is available \cite{YANIKOGLU2019799}.
+In this work, we consider two-stage robust mixed-integer programs with uncertainty sets consisting of finitely many scenarios as studied, e.g., in~\cite{bib29bienstock2008computing}, \cite{toenissen11}, \cite{RODRIGUES2021499} and \cite{bib18chargui2023berth}.

 Let us denote this finite set of scenarios by~$S$.
 The here-and-now decisions are made in the first stage of the optimization and are represented by a vector~$x$ of first-stage variables.
 The wait-and-see decisions are made in the second stage of the problem and are represented by vectors~$y^s$ of second-stage variables for all scenarios~$s\in S$, which are summarized in the vector~$y=(y^s)_{s\in S}$ in an arbitrary order.
 We let~$\mathcal X$ denote the feasible set of the first-stage variables~$x$ and, for each~$x \in \mathcal X$ and~$s \in S$, let~$\mathcal{Y}^s(x)$ denote the feasible set of the second-stage variables~$y^s$.
 We assume that these sets can be expressed as feasible sets of mixed-integer programs~(MIPs), i.e., using finitely many linear equality and inequality constraints and integrality constraints on some or all of the variables.
 Further, $f(x)$ describes a non-negative affine objective function of the first stage, and, for each~$s \in S$, $g^s(x, y^s)$ describes a non-negative affine objective function (in~$x$ and~$y^s$) of the second stage.